xVc323/omnidocs-frontend/README.md

 # OmniDocs Converter - Frontend

-This is the frontend for OmniDocs Converter, a tool that converts documentation websites into Markdown files.
+This is the frontend for OmniDocs Converter, a tool that converts documentation websites into Markdown files that are **LLM-friendly and ready for AI ingestion**.
 Built with Next.js, React, and Tailwind CSS.

 ## Features